earthfail/raytracing/README.md

    [advice](https://www.youtube.com/watch?v=xt1KNDmOYqA))
 5. Found it hard to inspect visual defects and the effect of parameters like max number of bounces and sampling rate per pixel.
-So I created a visualization tool in raylib but it took more time than I expected.
+So I created a visualization tool in raylib and it took alot of time but not as much as trying to learn scripting in gimp.
 I now understand the power of lisp and the leverage a repl has.
 6. visual studio code is great for viewing markdown before publishing to github ;)

+# Run
+to get the final image install zig version 0.14 and run `zig build -Doptimize=ReleaseFast run -- --vfov 20 --focus-dist 10 --defocus-angle 0.6 --from 13 2 3 --at 0 0 0 --width 1200 --samples 500 --depth 50 > image.ppm`
+or just use the binary `./raytracing` with the above options